Landscape design principles

-Hardscaping is the non-living aspects of your landscape, such as mulch, walls, and sidewalks.
-The principles of Firewise landscape design focus on how landscape components work together to protect structures.
+Hardscaping is the non-living aspects of your landscape, such as mulch, walls and sidewalks.
+The principles of low-ignition landscaping focus on how landscape components work together to protect structures.

 A well-watered lawn is a Firewise lawn.
 Fire can move extremely fast through tall, dry grass and dead vegetation.
-Islands of vegetation surrounded by well-watered lawn are a good Firewise design choice.
-Maintain landscapes with regular irrigation, mowing, pruning, raking, weeding, and dead plant removal.
+Islands of vegetation surrounded by well-watered lawn are a good low-ignition design choice.
+Maintain landscapes with regular irrigation, mowing, pruning, raking, weeding and dead plant removal.

 Group Firewise plant materials in islands.